All Products

 SAN overview

-Custom Certificate SANs field showing two domain names and one IP address
+The Custom Certificate SANs field can contain domain names and IP addresses.

 Important

-2. On the Clusters page, find the cluster and click its name.
-In the left-side pane, click Cluster Information.
+2. On the Clusters page, click the name of your cluster.
+In the left navigation pane, click Cluster Information.

-3. On the cluster details page, click the Basic Information tab.
+3. On the Cluster Information page, click the Basic Information tab.
 In the Network section, click Edit to the right of Custom Certificate SANs.

-4. In the Update Custom SAN dialog box, configure the Custom Certificate SANs parameter and click OK.
+4. In the Update Custom SAN dialog box, configure the Custom Certificate SANs field and then click OK.

-Use API server audit logs to record and trace operations performed by different users.
-See Work with cluster auditing.
+API server audit logs record and trace user operations.
+For more information, see Work with cluster auditing.